Skip to main content

 Nominate an outstanding Horse Program volunteer leader for this state-wide award.
 The winner will be Florida's nominee for the National AYHC Volunteer of the Year Award.

-Refer to this form for nomination procedures.
 The deadline to nominate a Leader each year is June 8.

 Previous award recipients are: